skycoin/skycoin/INTEGRATION.md

 The wallet APIs in the REST API operate on wallets loaded from and saved to `~/.skycoin/wallets`.
 Use the CLI tool to perform seed generation and transaction signing outside of the Skycoin node.

-The Skycoin node's wallet APIs can be enabled with `-enable-api-set=READ,STATUS,WALLET`.
+The Skycoin node's wallet APIs can be enabled from the command line.
+`-enable-all-api-sets` will enable all of the APIs which includes the wallet APIs, or for more control it can specified in a list of API sets, e.g. `-enable-api-sets=READ,STATUS,WALLET`.
+See the [REST API](src/api/README.md) for information on API sets.

 For a node used to support another application, it is recommended to use the REST API for blockchain queries and disable the wallet APIs,